wadewegner/gpx-parser/README.md

 1. **Upload GPX File**
    - Click "Choose File" and select your GPX file
+   - GPX smoothing is enabled by default for more accurate elevation calculations
    - Click "Upload" to process the file
    - If your GPX file contains waypoints for aid stations, they will be automatically populated